Gexos/System-Info-Dashboard/README.md

 If your antivirus flags SID:

-1. Make sure you downloaded it from the **official repository / GexSoft links**.
+1. Make sure you downloaded it from the **official repository/GexSoft links**.
 2. Verify the file hash against the hash provided on the download page (if available).
 3. If you are still unsure, compile the EXE yourself from the included `.au3` script.

 ---

-## Known limitations / notes
+## Known limitations/notes

 - Very tiny volumes (e.g. test VHDs of only a few MB) may show rounded capacity values when converted to GB.
   This doesn’t affect normal use on regular system drives.